garronmichael/code-challenge/fullstack/README.md

 * Git
 * Deploying to the cloud

-**This should take you about 2.5 hours without all the bonus work.**

 1. Create a Rails app that, does the following:
     * Is hosted on [Heroku](http://heroku.com) (you should be able to use the free plan)
     * Requires an authenticated login to access